This examination is designed to test a candidate’s knowledge and understanding on the concepts

 III.
 Compliance Culture of a firm arises from the firm’s values, attitudes and beliefs

 IV.
-Comparing the process procedures and administration of the firm with principles of compliance may determine whether a firm is pro-compliance or anti-compliance
+Comparing the process procedures and administration of the firm with principles of

 A. I and II only

-B I, III and IV only
+B I, III and IV only C II, III and IV only (D) All of the above

 Answer: C

-The purpose of this module is to provide candidates with an overview of the requirements for compliance in the Malaysian capital market.
+Note: The purpose of this module is to provide candidates with an overview of the requirements for compliance in the Malaysian capital market.
 Candidates will gain a working knowledge of the regulatory framework and principles.
 It will allow students to identify the risks and issues to be addressed in establishing a comprehensive compliance programme.

 Learning outcomes

-Candidates are expected to have good knowledge, understanding and ability to apply in the following areas:
+Upon completion of this module, you should be able to: Candidates are expected to have good knowledge, understanding and ability to apply in the

 • The fundamentals of compliance